oneofthezombies/kero/README.md

 # Kero

-Kero is a script programming language.
+Kero is a script programming language written in Rust.